XuejiFang/XuejiFang/README.md

 - 📫 How to reach me Hakii.Fang@gmail.com

 **Publication**
-1. J. Yang, **X. Fang$*$**, Q. Pei, “Relationship between the Difficulty of Words and its Distribution of Numbers of Tries in Wordle”, 4th International Conference on Electronic Communication and Artificial Intelligence, 2023
+1. J. Yang, **X. Fang***, Q. Pei, “Relationship between the Difficulty of Words and its Distribution of Numbers of Tries in Wordle”, 4th International Conference on Electronic Communication and Artificial Intelligence, 2023
 2. **X. Fang**, “Robust Image Classification with Grayscale Sequence: A VGG-ML Fusion Model for X-Ray Pneumonia Images”, 8th International Conference on Signal and Image Processing, 2023
 3. **X. Fang**, G. Ding*, Q. Pei, H. Zhang, Q. Wu, F. Chen, “Exploring the Relationship Between Epidemic Inflection Points and Prevention and Control Measures: A Case Study of COVID-19 in Shanghai” (SCI Q3，Under Review)